Synergex/CodeGen/README.md

 CodeGen was primarily developed to generate Synergy DBL source code, but can also be used to generate code for a variety of other programming languages such as C#, Visual Basic and Objective-C. CodeGen can also be used to generate many other types of content, such as HTML, XML and XAML.

+## Documentation
+When you have installed CodeGen you can access local documentation by executing the command `codegen -docs`.
+You can also use the [on-line documentation](https://synergex.github.io/CodeGen/) which will always relate to the latest published version of CodeGen.

 ## Requirements
 CodeGen is developed using Visual Studio 2015 and the Synergy .NET development environment.
 In order to build or use CodeGen you must have a Synergy Development Environment and the latest version of Synergy DBL Integration for Visual Studio installed.
 For information on how to get started with CodeGen, refer to the documentation.